underthehai/tp/docs/UserGuide.md

 `goto -DIRECTORY` | `DIRECTORY` wishlist/ travelPlan with `INDEX` | Navigate to the specific travel plan/ wishlist `find -OBJECT KEYWORD` | `OBJECT` activity/ accommodation/ friend <br/>`KEYWORD` keywords to search for  | Finds the given object type whose names contain any of the given keywords
-`show -OBJECT` | `OBJECT` activity/ accommodation/ friend | Navigate to the specific travel plan object tab `sort -OBJECT KEYWORD` |`OBJECT` activity/ accommodation/ friend <br/>`TYPE` cost/ name/ importance/ date | Sorts the specific travel plan object with respect to the given type
+`show -OBJECT` | `OBJECT` activity/ accommodation/ friend | Navigate to the specific travel plan object tab `sort -OBJECT TYPE` |`OBJECT` activity/ accommodation/ friend <br/>`TYPE` cost/ name/ importance/ date/ passport/ mobile | Sorts the specific travel plan object with respect to the given type
 `copy ACTIVITY_INDEX TRAVELPLAN_INDEX` | `ACTIVITY_INDEX` specific number of target activity <br/>`TRAVELPLAN_INDEX` specific number of target TravelPlan | Copy the specified activity from wishlist to the travelPlan
 `move ACTIVITY_INDEX TRAVELPLAN_INDEX` | `ACTIVITY_INDEX` specific number of target activity <br/>`TRAVELPLAN_INDEX` specific number of target TravelPlan | Move the specified activity from wishlist to the travelPlan
 `clear` | not applicable | Clear all data